islommuhammad/byte-of-python/about_python.md

 Siz bu yerda ESR kabi buyuk hakkerlar Pyhon haqidan nima deganligi haqida o'qishingiz mumkin:

-* _Eric S. Raymond_  "The Cathedral and the Bazaar"\("Ibodatxona va bozor"\) ning muallifi va is also the person who coined the term _Open Source_.
+* _Eric S. Raymond_  "The Cathedral and the Bazaar"\("Ibodatxona va bozor"\) ning muallifi va _Ochiq manba_ thsunchasini yaratgan inson.
 He says that [Python has become his favorite programming language](http://www.python.org/about/success/esr/).
 This article was the real inspiration for my first brush with Python.
 * _Bruce Eckel_ is the author of the famous 'Thinking in Java' and 'Thinking in C++' books.
 He says that no language has made him more productive than Python.
 He says that Python is perhaps the only language that focuses on making things easier for the programmer.
 Read the [complete interview](http://www.artima.com/intv/aboutme.html) for more details.
 * _Peter Norvig_ is a well-known Lisp author and Director of Search Quality at Google \(thanks to Guido van Rossum for pointing that out\).
 He says that [writing Python is like writing in pseudocode](https://news.ycombinator.com/item?id=1803815).
 He says that Python has always been an integral part of Google.
 You can actually verify this statement by looking at the [Google Jobs](http://www.google.com/jobs/index.html) page which lists Python knowledge as a requirement for software engineers.